rock-core/rock-osdeps-package_set/doc/master-20.06.md

 ### Package separation
 Having separate package prefixes tries to mirror the effects of the Autoproj setting: Autoproj.config.separate_prefixes = true.
 This might expose some inconsistencies in package setups and exposes wrong assumptions or missing dependency definition for including headers and linking directories.
-For instance it breaks the assumption on a commonly shared installation folder, e.g., when multiple packages install into 'share' folder and expect it to be one location.
+For instance it breaks the assumption on a commonly shared installation folder, e.g., when multiple packages install into 'share' folder and expect it to be the same location.

 Hence, package maintainers should not rely on a shared folder, but base resource retrieval, e.g., on a customly set environment variable which adds the required search paths per package.
 Using pkg-config provides a further option.